 Concentration risk includes all risk exposures with a loss potential which is large enough to threaten the solvency/financial position of the Company.
-Concentration Risk applies to assets considered under equity, spread and property risk above and excludes assets covered by the counterparty default risk covered under Credit Risk below.
+Concentration Risk applies to assets considered under equity, spread and property risk above and excludes assets covered by the Counterparty Default Risk under Credit Risk section.